NASA astronaut Christina Koch spent 328 days in space, the longest spaceflight ever by a woman.

-NASA astronaut Christina Koch has just set a new record for the longest spaceflight by a woman!
-On December 28, Koch officially exceeded fellow NASA astronaut Peggy Whitson's 2017 record of 289 days and 5 hours.
+NASA astronaut Christina Koch returned safety to Earth today after 328 days in space, setting a new record for the longest spaceflight by a woman!
 Koch's original flight was supposed to be only 6 months long, but NASA extended her stay on the International Space Station (ISS) – in part to collect more data about how human bodies function after long periods in space.
-"It is a wonderful thing for science," Koch said in an interview this week from the ISS.
+"It is a wonderful thing for science," Koch said in an interview in December from the ISS.
 "We see another aspect of how the human body is affected by microgravity for the long term.
 That is really important for our future spaceflight plans, going forward to the moon and Mars....
 Having the opportunity to be up here for so long is truly an honor."

 After earning bachelor's degrees in electrical engineering and physics and a a master's degree in electrical engineering, the Jacksonville, North Carolina native combined her scientific prowess and love of exploration by spending several years conducting research in the Arctic and Antarctic regions as part of the United States Antarctic Program.
 She joined NASA as part of the 2013 Astronaut Group – the first astronaut class with an equal number of male and female candidates – and completed her training in 2015.

 Koch launched to the ISS on March 14, 2019 for Expeditions 59, 60, and 61.
 In October, she was part of another historic first when she and fellow NASA astronaut Jessica Meir conducted the first all-female spacewalk.
 The event made headline news around the world, with millions of girls and women cheering the pair on.
-Koch is particularly proud to be a role model for so many young people.
-"I can be an example to people that might not have someone to look at as a mentor," she observes.
+Following this widely heralded event, Koch performed five more spacewalks over the course of her mission, spending a total of 42 hours and 15 minutes spacewalking.
+She is particularly proud to be a role model for so many young people.
+"I can be an example to people that might not have someone to look at as a mentor," Koch observes.
 "It doesn’t matter where you come from or what examples there might be around you, you can actually achieve whatever you’re passionate about."

-She is scheduled to remain in orbit until February 6, 2020, which would put her just 12 days shy of the all-time record for longest spaceflight by a NASA astronaut, set by Scott Kelly in 2015 and 2016.
-At that time, she will have logged 328 days in space and she's excited to be part of the process of studying the effects of long-duration spaceflight, noting: "It is a wonderful thing for science.
+On December 28, Koch officially exceeded the record for the longest spaceflight by a woman, set by fellow NASA astronaut Peggy Whitson's in 2017 with a spaceflight of 289 days.
+Her return from space on February 6 put her just 12 days shy of the all-time record for longest spaceflight by a NASA astronaut, set by Scott Kelly in 2015 and 2016.
+Being a part of a long-duration spaceflight, Koch observes, is "a wonderful thing for science.
 We see another aspect of how the human body is affected by microgravity for the long term.
 That is really important for our future spaceflight plans, going forward to the moon and Mars."
 As for the future, Koch says that her "biggest hope for [this] record is that it is exceeded as soon as possible again, because that means we are continuing to push those boundaries."

 Books About Space-Loving Mighty Girls and Women